 In some cases, there’s an especially urgent need for reunifications.
 On Thursday morning, the cases of 17 undocumented parents were dismissed in a federal court in McAllen, Tex., a possible shift away from the Trump administration’s zero-tolerance policy.

-“But the children are still detained and there’s no reunification plan,” Cornelio
+“But the children are still detained and there’s no reunification plan,” Cornelio said.

 Erik Hanshew, an assistant public defender in El Paso, described dealing with the refugee resettlement office as a “chaotic and byzantine” process in an op-ed for The Washington Post this week.